fgauna12/fgauna12.github.io/_posts/2020-02-17-using-terraform-from-an-azure-devops-pipeline.md

 ### Set-up

-First define the following variables
+First define the following variables in your pipeline. <mark> It can be useful to apply all these steps to the same pipeline that you use to deploy your code from.</mark> Assuming, of course, that you're using the Terraform config files to provision some infrastructure for applications.

 ```yaml
 variables: